List of WWE tournaments: Andre the Giant Memorial Battle Royal qualifying tournament

 The Andre the Giant Memorial Battle Royal Qualifying Tournament was a tournament at WrestleMania Axxess for a spot in the André the Giant Memorial Battle Royal.

 WWE World Cup

-The WWE World Cup was a tournament that took place on November 2, 2018, at Crown Jewel in Saudi Arabia.
+The WWE World Cup took place on November 2, 2018, at Crown Jewel in Saudi Arabia.
 Four participants came from Raw and four participants came from SmackDown.
-In the tournament finals, Shane McMahon defeated Dolph Ziggler to be crowned "Best In The World".
+In the final, Shane McMahon defeated Dolph Ziggler to be crowned "Best In The World".
+At the 2019 Crown Jewel, another World Cup was held, however; it did not take place in the form of a tournament.

 The Last Time Is Now Tournament

-This is an ongoing 16-man tournament that will determine who will face John Cena in Cena's retirement match at Saturday Night's Main Event XLII on December 13, 2025.
-The tournament began on the November 10 episode of Raw in Cena's hometown of Boston, Massachusetts and is featuring wrestlers from WWE’s Raw, SmackDown, and NXT brands, as well as Total Nonstop Action Wrestling (TNA).
+The Last Time Is Now Tournament was a 16-man tournament held to determine John Cena's opponent in Cena's retirement match at Saturday Night's Main Event on December 13, 2025.
+The tournament began on the November 10 episode of Raw in Cena's hometown of Boston, Massachusetts, and featured wrestlers from WWE's Raw, SmackDown, and NXT brands.
+Gunther won the tournament by defeating LA Knight in the tournament final on the December 5, 2025, episode of SmackDown.